Welcome to UCNets

 Participants

-With thanks to you, our UCNets participants, we have been busy analyzing the results of all three Waves of this study.
-If you agreed to participate in a subsequent study we hope to be in touch with you soon.
-Read our 2020 newsletter here.
-Learn more
+With thanks to you, our UCNets participants, we continue to be busy analyzing the results of all three Waves of this study.

 COVID-19 and Mental Health: We conducted a special web survey in fall 2020 on the effect of social distancing and mental health.
 The questionnaire is in the documentation section of this website.
-Data are currently being cleaned for public use, but may be available by special request.
+Data may be available by special request.